X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain07terrainbasics.md

 > Remember that terrainWidth and terrainHeight are the horizontal and vertical number of vertices in the terrain.
 We will need 2 rows of 3 triangles, giving us 6 triangles.
 These will require ***3*2 * 3 = 18 indices (=(terrainWidth-1)*(terrainHeight-1)*3)**.

 The first line creates an array capable of storing exactly this amount of integers, then you fill your array with indices.
 You scan the X and Y coordinates row by row, and this time you create your triangles.
 During the first row, where y=0, you need to create 6 triangles based on vertices 0 (bottom-left) till 7 (middle-right).
-Next, y becomes 1 and 1*terrainWidth=4 is added to each index: this time we create our 6 triangles on vertices 4 (middle-left) till 11 (top-right).
+Next, y becomes 1, and 1*terrainWidth=4 is added to each index: this time we create our 6 triangles on vertices 4 (middle-left) till 11 (top-right).

 To make things easier, I have defined 4 shortcuts for the 4 corner indices of a quad, for each quad you store 3 indices, defining one triangle.
 Remember culling?
-It requires us to define the vertices in clockwise order, so you first define the top-left vertex, then the bottom-down vertex and finally the bottom-left vertex.
+It requires us to define the vertices in clockwise order, so you first define the top-left vertex, then the bottom-down vertex, and finally the bottom-left vertex.

 The counter variable is an easy way to store vertices to an array, as we increment it each time an index has been added to the array.
 When the method finishes, the array will contain all indices required to render all bottom-left triangles.